 - Jerking around

 While these may all appear similar, they each have their own unique meaning for parrots.
-For the owner, it’s important to know the difference.
-If you do, your reaction will vary.
-You may need to:

 Parrot Is Too Cold

 When you’re too cold, you shiver.
 This is your body trying to produce extra heat by rapidly contracting and relaxing your muscles.
-A parrot’s body will do the same, but these contractions are restricted to the breast muscles.
+A parrot’s body will do the same, but these contractions are restricted to their breast muscles.

 - Puffed feathers